Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

-The important thing to do first for how to find lost dog is to act fast.
+The critical thing to do first to find a lost dog is to act fast.
 You know your dog best.
 Does he love other dogs and people?
 He may make friends with a nearby neighbor.
 Is he shy?
 He may be hiding under a car or in a bush.
-By knowing your dog, you’ll have an idea on how to react.
+Knowing your dog gives you an idea of how to react.

-1. Don’t Chase After Them
+Important: Don’t Chase After Them

 Hop on your bike or in the car (a bike is better since you can access areas more easily than in a car) and cruise around the neighborhood where you last saw your dog.
 If you see a neighbor, mention your dog to them.
 Share the following information: